Podcastindex-org/podcast-namespace/recommendations/recommendations.md

 #### Optional Attributes:

  - `comment` (optional - string) A comment on this file.
  - `title` (optional - string) The name of the source podcast or source podcast episode.
+Applies to both Channel and Item.
  - `rss` (optional - string) The RSS URL of the source podcast.
 Applies to both Channel and Item.
  - `guid` (optional - string) The GUID of the source episode.
 Applies to Item only.
  - `url` (required - string) The enclosure URL of the source episode.
 Applies to Item only.